paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/1999-03-01-early_graphic_design_in_television.md

 His work on titles began almost by accident when working on an advertising campaign with the filmmaker Otto Preminger.
 Bass was designing a graphic symbol of a flame and a rose when he and Preminger came up with the idea of putting this image at the beginning of the film and animating it.
 Bass did this, adding credits to run over it, and from that moment on, Saul Bass became a title designer.
 He then went on to produce the titles for Preminger’s film <cite>The Man with the Golden Arm</cite> in which:

-{% include 'quote' with 'Bass used abstract shapes to portray the disjointed and unhappy life of an addict.'
+{% render 'quote' with 'Bass used abstract shapes to portray the disjointed and unhappy life of an addict.'
   caption: 'Montagu 1991: 5'
 %}